The Undecidability of the Definability of Principal Subcongruences: Abstract

 \section{Abstract}

-For each Turing machine $\T$, we construct an algebra $\A'(\T)$ such that the variety generated by $\A'(\T)$ has definable principal subcongruences if and only if $\T$ halts, thus proving that the property of having definable principal subcongruences is undecidable.
-Using this, we present another proof that A. Tarski's finite basis problem is undecidable.
+For each Turing machine $\T$, we construct an algebra $\A'(\T)$ such that the variety generated by $\A'(\T)$ has definable principal subcongruences if and only if $\T$ halts, thus proving that the property of having definable principal subcongruences is undecidable for a finite algebra.
+A consequence of this is that there is no algorithm that takes as input a finite algebra a decides whether that algebra is finitely based.